PortSwigger/KollaboratorModuleBuilder/README.md

  Added ability to create/manage session identifiers(assist in creating session which are created via email OTPs).

-- How to replace OTP in requests
+## How to replace OTP in requests

---Prerequisites
+### Prerequisites
----User shouls be able to register an account with collaborator link as email address.
+- User shouls be able to register an account with collaborator link as email address.
 For example (admin@collaborator.oastify.com)
+- Check the "Modify Requests" checkbox under "KMB" tab
+- Set the timeout to appropriate value under "KMB" tab.

--- Steps
+### Steps

---- Copy the collaborator link from the KMB tab.
+- Copy the collaborator link from the KMB tab.
 This link will be used to register the user account, like abcd@collaborator.oastify.com
---- Register an account with copied collaborator link.
+- Register an account with copied collaborator link.
---- Write a python script to parse the smtp interction and extract the OTP from SMTP interaction
+- Write a python script to parse the smtp interction and extract the OTP from SMTP interaction
---- Print into console in format    `__extracted__OTP` where OTP is the OTP extracted from SMTP interaction
+- Print into console in format    `__extracted__OTP` where `OTP` is the OTP extracted from SMTP interaction
---- Now, whenever request is passed through Burp with
+- Now, whenever request is passed through Burp with  `__extracted__` in request body, it will be intercepted by the extension and then extension will wait till timeout foe the SMTP interaction.
+If extension received interaction, then OTP will be extracted and replaced in request body wherever `__extracted__` is present.

 ## Contribution